Skip to main content

 How to Scan a Room

 Can you scan a room and then visit it in VR?
-This is the question I (Katie) have been exploring over the past few weeks.
+This is the question we have been exploring over the past few weeks.
 Since Facebook created the metaverse, a virtual world you can visit by putting on a VR headset, there has been a lot of hype surrounding VR as a future of work.
 Waterstons works with a lot of clients who are intrigued by this field, such as manufacturers, architects and engineers, and who are also interested in digital twins and 3D models.
 I set out to investigate the feasibility of this.
 How easy would it be to achieve?
 Which tools are available?
 What is the experience like?

 This started with exploring and evaluating the different scanning software currently available.
 The first step in this process is to scan the room you want to visit in VR, in my case, I was looking to scan a meeting room within our Durham office.